JNTUK SGPA Calculator

 About JNTUK SGPA Calculator

-The JNTUK SGPA Calculator is used for Jawaharlal Nehru Technological University, Kakinada (JNTUK) students who wish to calculate their Semester Grade Point Average (SGPA) with minimal effort.
-Every student’s academic performance in a semester is evaluated using SGPA, which reflects a student's academic performance in a particular semester based on credits and grade points assigned to each subject.
+The JNTUK SGPA Calculator is a free tool designed for Jawaharlal Nehru Technological University, Kakinada (JNTUK) students to calculate their Semester Grade Point Average (SGPA) with minimal effort.
+SGPA evaluates every student's academic performance in a semester and reflects a student's academic performance in a particular semester based on credits and grade points assigned to each subject.

 Instructions to Use JNTUK SGPA Calculator

-Follow the given instructions to use the JNTUK SGPA calculator:
+Follow these instructions to use the JNTUK SGPA calculator:

-• Enter the subject name you took during the semester.
+1. Enter the subject name you took during the semester

-• Input the grade point you obtained and the subject credits.
+2. Input the grade point you obtained and the subject credits

-• You can add more subjects by clicking 'Add More'.
+3. Add more subjects by clicking 'Add More'

-• After submitting all details, click on the “Calculate Now” button.
+4. After submitting all details, click on the "Calculate Now" button

-• Verify your details with your login credentials to check your SGPA.
+5. Verify your details with your login credentials to check your SGPA

 Grade Point: As per JNTUK, this is a numerical value assigned to each letter grade on a 10-point scale.